Trump Hit with Devastating Court Ruling

 The firings resulted in real harms such as interruptions to health care coverage, the judge observed during the hearing in San Francisco.
 She criticized what she characterized as the administration’s rushed approach to implementing the workforce reductions.

 The case involves two groups of federal workers: those fired during the shutdown and those the administration attempted to fire after the government reopened.
-Hundreds of employees were terminated during the shutdown itself, while more than 4,100 layoff notices were issued across eight agencies as part of the ongoing reduction efforts.
+The ruling requires the reinstatement of affected employees at the State Department, the Defense Department, the General Services Administration, and the Small Business Administration.
+Hundreds of employees were terminated during the shutdown itself, while more than 4,100 layoff notices were issued across at least seven agencies as part of the ongoing reduction efforts.

 The shutdown began on Oct.
 1, and the unions filed their initial lawsuit in response to an Office of Management and Budget memorandum about allowing reductions in force during the government shutdown.
 Russell Vought, who heads the Office of Management and Budget, had issued guidance that the unions argued violated congressional intent.

 During Wednesday’s hearing, Danielle Leonard, an attorney for the plaintiff unions, argued that Congress had been clear about the public interest in stopping the firings and reinstating affected workers.
-Leonard said Congress acted explicitly regarding what should happen for the hundreds of employees who were fired during the shutdown.
+Leonard said Congress explicitly addressed what should happen to the hundreds of employees who were fired during the shutdown.

-Brad Rosenberg, an attorney for the Justice Department, countered that the law did not cover ongoing Trump administration efforts to enact reductions in force that predated the government shutdown but were executed during the current continuing resolution.
+Brad Rosenberg, an attorney for the Justice Department, countered that the law did not cover ongoing Trump administration efforts to implement reductions in force that predated the government shutdown but were carried out during the current continuing resolution.
 Rosenberg argued that the word “otherwise” in the law meant it only covered the notices of new reductions in force, not the act of actually separating employees from government service if the process had already started.

-When Rosenberg said it would be difficult for agencies to rehire employees who were fired during the shutdown, Illston responded sharply that they should have been working on this since the statute was passed.
+When Rosenberg said it would be a “heavy lift” for agencies to rehire employees fired during the shutdown, Illston responded sharply, saying they should have been working on this since the statute was passed.

-Rosenberg also argued that Illston’s final order shouldn’t restrict the actions of the Office of Management and Budget or Office of Personnel Management, which issued memorandums about the legality of continuing reductions in force while under the continuing resolution.
+Rosenberg also argued that Illston’s final order shouldn’t restrict the actions of the Office of Management and Budget or the Office of Personnel Management, which issued memorandums on the legality of continuing reductions in force under the continuing resolution.

 The ruling represents a significant setback for Donald Trump’s efforts to reshape the federal workforce.
 The administration had used the shutdown as an opportunity to accelerate job cuts, targeting programs across multiple agencies.